 - Race Lift: J was white in the original comics and was supposed to be played by Chris O'Donnell who was filming Batman & Robin at the time.

-- The MacGuffin that draws Edgar Bug to Earth in the first film is a miniature galaxy.
+- Recursive Reality: The MacGuffin that draws Edgar Bug to Earth is a miniature galaxy.
 The final scene reveals that our galaxy is just like the MacGuffin, and lies several layers down within a miniature galaxy-orb that an alien is playing marbles with.

 - Refuge in Audacity